Questions about supporting us?

 Dear Friends of Morikami,

-- Personalized Plaques on theater seats that can be named after you or another of your choosing
+- Personalized Plaques on theater seats can be named for a $500 donation

 There is much to do, and we are excited to work with all of you.
-Thank you for your support of Morikami Museum and Japanese Gardens, and for playing a pivotal role in supporting our Morikami Theater!
+Thank you for your support of Morikami Museum and Japanese Gardens, and for playing a pivotal role in supporting our new theater programming!